nus-tss/nus-tss.github.io/index.md

 * July, 2023: <a href="fuzzing/news/#july-2023">New research program on fuzz testing launched!</a>
 * June 2023: <a href="news/#june-2023">New group webpage launched!</a>
 * April 2023: Our PhD alumni <a href="https://shinhwei.com">Shin Hwei Tan<a> joins Concordia Uni. as Gina Cody Research Chair Assoc Prof.
-* Jan 2023: Past work from the group on program repair receives <a href = "https://www.sigsoft.org/awards/icseMIPAward.html">Most Influential Paper Award </a>(10 year test-of-time award) from International Conference on Software Engineering (ICSE) 2023, for the work
+* Jan 2023: The work
-  <a href= "https://abhikrc.com/pdf/ICSE13-SEMFIX.pdf"> SemFix</a>.
+  <a href= "https://abhikrc.com/pdf/ICSE13-SEMFIX.pdf"> SemFix</a> on program repair receives <a href = "https://www.sigsoft.org/awards/icseMIPAward.html">Most Influential Paper Award </a>(10 year test-of-time award) from International Conference on Software Engineering (ICSE) 2023.
 * August 2022:  5 year research program on <a href="https://nus-apr.github.io">Program Repair</a> starts, <a href = "https://nus-apr.github.io/launch-event/">Grant launch event</a>
 * November 2022:  <a href="https://2022.esec-fse.org/"><b>Foundations of Software Engineering (ESEC-FSE) 2022</b></a> from ACM SIGSOFT held in Singapore, thanks to all of those who attended in this post-COVID conference.
 * March 2022: Abhik Roychoudhury honored to receive IEEE TCSE New Directions Award, jointly with Cristian Cadar, for contributions to symbolic execution used for test generation and program repair.